Amnezia VPN

+Amnezia VPN is a service built on free and open-source software and developed by Amnezia, a company that creates tools for self-hosted VPN infrastructure and censorship circumvention.

-Amnezia VPN is a free and open-source application that allows users to create a personal VPN using their own server.
-It uses the OpenVPN, WireGuard, Shadowsocks, IKEv2 and Cloak protocols.
+It allows users to create a personal VPN on their own server, also offers managed VPN services, and supports the OpenVPN, WireGuard, Shadowsocks, IKEv2, Cloak, Xray and AmneziaWG protocols.

-The setup takes place using a graphical user interface.

 History

 Amnezia VPN is a project by Internet activists from Russia, who are searching for solutions to resist state censorship.
 The first version was designed during the Demhack hackathon in 2020, held by digital human rights activists from Roskomsvoboda.

 Features

-Amnezia VPN supports modern blocking bypass protocols and works even where other VPNs don't work - in China, Iran, and Turkmenistan.
+Amnezia VPN supports modern blocking bypass protocols and works even where other VPNs don't work - in Russia, Iran, and Myanmar.
 For countries with low internet censorship, Amnezia supports WireGuard and OpenVPN.
-In 2022, Amnezia VPN successfully passed the security audit conducted by 7ASecurity.
+In 2022, 2024 and 2025, Amnezia VPN successfully passed the security audit conducted by 7ASecurity.
 Amnezia published free access to not only the source codes of the client part, but also the source codes of the server part.

 Amnezia introduced its own AmneziaWG protocol, a latest addition, which is an improved version of a popular WireGuard protocol and was designed to be used in the world's harshest internet climates.

+It does not collect or transmit user logs or data and includes ChaCha20 encryption, DNS leak protection, and a kill switch.

 Amnezia VPN does not require users to register, allowing all features to be accessed anonymously.
 It does not keep any logs of user activity and does not track users or use their personal data for any purposes.